Class 7 Exam > Class 7 Notes > Science Class 7 > NCERT Solutions: Electric Current & its Effects

 Q12.
 Zubeda made an electric circuit using a cell holder shown in Fig. a switch and a bulb.
 When she put the switch in the ‘ON’ position, the bulb did not glow.
 Help Zubeda in identifying the possible defects in the circuit.

-• The connecting wire may be loose
+• The connecting wire may be loose.

-• The electric cell may be used up
+• The electric cell may be depleted.

-• Switch may not be functioning well
+• The switch may not be functioning properly.

 Q13.
 In the circuit shown in figure